Wirecloud/valuelist-operator/README.md

-# Value List Transformer operator
+# Value List Filter operator

-The Value List Transformer operator is a WireCloud operator that provides a simple mechanim of converting list of objects, produced by an output endpoint, into a list of values.
+The Value List Filter operator is a WireCloud operator that provides a simple mechanim of converting list of objects, produced by an output endpoint, into a list of values.
 This is done by filtering the JSON data contained in the array using the path configured through a preference using a dot-sepparated sytanx.

 ## Build dependencies